varshapsudevan/varshapsudevan/README.md

 ##
-Hi everyone!
-My name is **Varsha P S** and I’m currently pursuing my **MSc in Econometrics & Financial Technology** at the **Centre for Budget Studies, CUSAT**.
-I am an **Economics graduate** now specializing in econometrics and financial technology, with a solid foundation in finance, statistics, and quantitative analysis.
+**Hi everyone** My name is **Varsha P S** and I’m currently pursuing my **MSc in Econometrics & Financial Technology** at the **Centre for Budget Studies, CUSAT**.
+I am an **Economics graduate** now specializing in econometrics and financial technology, with a foundation in finance, statistics, and quantitative analysis.
 Analytical and detail-oriented, with hands-on experience in risk management, data analysis, research, basic programming, and presentations.

 ---